wp-plugins/share-buttons-by-soclever/readme.txt

 Fast and secure

-Detail Reporting includes Most Shared Pages Report, Reffered Traffic By Social Networks and Shared By Networks.
+Detail Reporting includes Most Shared Pages Report, Referred Traffic By Social Networks and Shared By Networks.

 == Installation ==